-The Cocopah Bend Golf Course rests on a gentle lay of land that is an easy walk for golfers.
+The Cocopah Golf Course rests on a gentle lay of land that is an easy walk for golfers.
 The course is narrow and demands accuracy, but is also fair and rewarding to players of all levels.
 Water and bunkers are blended with doglegs and narrow fairways, and the course's three par 3s are some of the best in the southwest.
 The par 73, 18-hole course measures 5,731 yards from the back tees, with a USGA slope of 113 and a USGA rating of 68.2.
 Three sets of tees are available to accommodate varying levels of play.
-The course measures 5,271 yards from the front tees, with a USGA slope of 116 and a USGA rating of 70.7.
+The course measures 5,271 yards from the front tees, with a USGA slope of 116 and a USGA rating of 70.7 for the ladies.
 The signature hole for the course is #18, a 502-yard par 5, which requires the utmost accuracy as it is guarded by water on the right and boundary limits on the left.

 Here's some advice, from local players "Golf Course Tricks and turns are the exception at Cocopah, where straight and narrow fairways are signature.
 The back nine offers more of a challenge both in length and shot selection, with two finishing holes that can make or break a round."